tursodatabase/libsql-c/examples/remote/README.md

 # Remote

-This example demonstrates how to use libsql with a remote database.
+This example demonstrates how to use libSQL with a remote database.

 ## Building